Markets

 Mentioned in this article

-The modest move precedes the release of the U.S. Consumer Price Index (CPI) report for January, scheduled for 8:30 a.m.
+The timing of this analyst move is set against a backdrop of heightened investor anxiety.
+The market's primary focus is the imminent release of the U.S. Consumer Price Index (CPI) report for January, scheduled for 8:30 a.m.
 ET.
-Economists surveyed by Reuters anticipate a 0.3% monthly increase for both the headline and core indexes, which exclude volatile food and energy prices.
-This data is critical for shaping expectations around the Federal Reserve's interest rate path.
+Economists surveyed by Reuters anticipate a 0.3% monthly increase for both the headline and core CPI figures, which exclude volatile food and energy prices.
+Diego Anzoategui, an economist at Morgan Stanley, noted that price increases at the start of the year following the holiday season are a common trend.

-Recent Performance and Sector Context
+AT&T's Recent Performance and Sector Momentum

 Related Articles